 Best Travel System: UppaBaby Vista With Mesa Car Seat

-Versatility is key with the splurge-worthy Vista stroller: Use it with the bassinet (with SPF 50+ adjustable sunshade) or your Mesa Infant Car Seat (sold separately but no adapters needed), and add a second child up to 50 pounds using the full-size toddler seat (included).
+Versatility is key with the splurge-worthy and award-winning Vista stroller: Use it with the bassinet (with SPF 50+ adjustable sunshade) or your Mesa Infant Car Seat (sold separately but no adapters needed), and add a second child up to 50 pounds using the full-size toddler seat (included).
 Features you’ll love:

 - The Vista’s reversible toddler seat can face forward or backward, and sit upright or recline partly or fully.